daos-stack/daos-reproducibility/io500/isc23/riken/fx700/io500-reproducibility.riken-fx700.md

 > benchmarking, system test, systems research), the general use and purpose of the data generated
 > by the applications running on it.

-SuperMUC-NG is available to all European researchers of the PRACE member states to expand the frontiers of science and engineering.
+Riken's FX700 cloud system is available to researchers from RIKEN and across Japan.

-SuperMUC-NG Phase2 is the expansion of this supercomputer, which is deployed in 2022/2023.
+The DAOS storage system in particular is supporting co-design activities as part of the "Fugaku NeXT" feasibility study, which is funded by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.

 > How is this software available? (e.g., commercially, open-source, not publicly available) Note that if
 > the storage software is not open-source or commercially available, then a general description